| | |

 White marble table holding ingredients for Italian Sausage and Rice Skillet in clear glass bowls

-• Italian Sausage – I used 8″ links from the freezer.
+• Italian Sausage: I used 8″ links from the freezer.
 You can substitute Kielbasa, ground sausage, or sausage links.
 Italian is the flavor we’re going for but you can use whatever you have on hand.
 Just be sure to chop or break the pieces apart for protein in each bite.

-• Large Green Pepper – you can again use 1 cup of frozen pre-chopped Bell Peppers.
+• Large Green Pepper: You can again use 1 cup of frozen pre-chopped Bell Peppers.

-• Sliced Mushrooms – while I used portobello, you could use whatever kind you have on hand.
+• Sliced Mushrooms: while I used portobello, you could use whatever kind you have on hand.
 Frozen or canned of a similar measurement will work.
 Drain the can first of liquid if using canned.

-• Minced Garlic – fresh is best from the pantry.
+• Minced Garlic: fresh is best from the pantry.
 However, you can substitute for 1 teaspoon of Garlic Powder instead.

-• Uncooked Rice – I used Jasmine white rice, but any you have on hand is great as a filler.
+• Uncooked Rice: I used Jasmine white rice, but any you have on hand is great as a filler.
 You can use leftover rice as well.
 Just reduce the stock by 1 cup and heat through.

-• Canned Tomatoes – any canned tomatoes you have should be fine.
+• Canned Tomatoes: Any canned tomatoes you have should be fine.
 If you don’t have any, increase the amount of sauce by 1 cup.

-• Pasta Sauce – I used Traditional so I could control the flavors.
+• Pasta Sauce: I used Traditional so I could control the flavors.
 If you have meat sauce just use as directed.
 If you have flavored sauce, I would cut back by 1/4 cup and taste as you add to make sure it’s flavorful.
 If you don’t have pasta sauce, use 1/2 cup of tomato paste and mix in at step 2.

 How to make this Sausage and Rice Skillet with step by step images